 Can you maximise the area available to a grazing goat?

 A bicycle passes along a path and leaves some tracks.
-Is it possible to say which track was made by the front wheel and which
+Is it possible to say which track was made by the front wheel and which by the back wheel?

 Anne completes a circuit around a circular track in 40 seconds.
 Brenda runs in the opposite direction and meets Anne every 15 seconds.
 How long does it take Brenda to run around the track?

 How efficiently can you pack together disks?